gottacatchenall/VirtualEcologyLab.jl/README.md

 # Example:

-In this short example we simlate the `Biomass` dynamics of a food-web with a `Selection` in the form of allometric scaling functional response.
+In this short example we simlate the `Biomass` dynamics of a food-web.

+We model trophic interactions, a form of `Selection`, using the built-in type `YodzisInnes` describing the functional response between organisms as a function of their allometry proposed in Yodzis & innes 1992.
+We model dispersal as diffusion between locations.

+in the form of allometric scaling functional response.
 We create a landscape with 30 locations with `Dispersal` between them, with dispersal distance also scaling with allometry.
 We then add a `Drift` model of local demographic stochasticity in the form of density dependent Brownian motion (i.e.